 This meta-analysis was conducted in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
 (20) Additionally, proposed a scoping review protocol specific to public transport accessibility, which guided the methodological structure of this review.
 (21) Author information and contributions are provided to support transparency.
 A comprehensive search was performed in PubMed, Scopus, Web of Science, and Google Scholar to identify studies examining barriers to public bus transportation access for persons with disabilities (PwDs).
 The search was limited to publications in English from January 2000 to March 2025.
 Additionally, grey literature indexed by the World Health Organization (WHO) and the World Bank was also reviewed to ensure the inclusion of relevant unpublished or non-indexed studies.
 To identify relevant literature, the search strategy was structured around three primary themes: transportation, accessibility, and disability.
 Each theme included a group of related keywords connected with Boolean operators; The search strategy included three main themes.
 For transportation, terms like public transportation, bus, bus station, and bus stop were used.
 For accessibility, the keywords were access, barrier, universal design, and infrastructure.
 For disability, the terms included disability, disabled persons, wheelchair, mobility impairment, and visual impairment.
 All these keywords were combined using the and operator to create the final search string.

-2.1 Study Types:
+2.1 Study Types

 The studies included in this review covered a variety of research designs.
 Large-scale surveys in countries such as the United States, Malaysia, Bangladesh, and South Africa explored barriers and recorded the experiences of individuals with disabilities using public bus transport.
 Several observational and case studies directly evaluated accessibility at bus stops, shelters, and entire city bus systems.
 Additionally, one network analysis study utilized modelling techniques to identify weaknesses and priority areas within complex transport hubs.
 (22,23) Narrative data were garnered from Bangladesh, India, and New Zealand, highlighting diverse stakeholder perspectives and policy-related deficiencies.
 (24) Interviews and qualitative findings from these regions provided valuable insights into user experiences and contextual barriers.
 The reviews were also of different types—systematic reviews with a more rigid procedure and scoping reviews that mapped existing information.
 (25) Such diversity provided empirical evidence and synthesized experiences, countering accessibility challenges so that public transport becomes more inclusive to all.”

-2.2 Eligibility Criteria:
+2.2 Eligibility Criteria

 The literature review of this study was composed based on the framework by PICOS to provide a concentrated and systematic methodology, and PICOS is a framework for systematic reviews that defines study eligibility based on Population, Intervention, Comparison, Outcome, and Study design.
 The target population consisted of people with disabilities (PwDs) of different categories, including locomotor, visual, hearing, and multiple disabilities.
 Studies comparing accessible and non-accessible infrastructure were scrutinized if applicable to account for usability/user experience differences.
 The outcomes considered in the review were very broad and pertained to various barriers (physical, information-related, organization-related, social) contributing to PwDs mode of interaction with and utilization of public transport.
 In order to include the breadth of evidence, the review included a range of study types: from quantitative surveys (of known use), qualitative inquiries, case studies, observational audits, and systematic or scoping reviews.
 PICOS, the search criteria, as well as database search expressions were used to make sure that texts on a full range of access issues in non-commercial public transportation were picked and integrated.
 (26)